Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 You’re probably most familiar with her from the story of her abduction into the underworld and her marriage to the mysterious Hades.

-The origins of the name ‘Persephone’ are lost to time, the ancient Greeks often referred to her using titles rather than her name.
+The ancient Greeks often referred to her using titles rather than her name.

 This is in line with their general fear and aversion to all things underworldy (that’s not a word, but now it is).

-There’s also a suggestion from classicists that her name may have pre-Greek roots, meaning she may pre-date some of the more familiar Greek gods.
+There’s also a suggestion from classicists that her name may have pre-Greek roots.

-Fast forward to 2023, and Persephone is a goddess that’s frequently being reinvented.
+Persephone is a goddess that’s frequently being reinvented.

-Countless cheesy, and often, terrible romance novels have been written about her as well as the viral webcomic Lore Olympus (NOT a valid source of deity information I’m afraid).
+Countless cheesy, and often, terrible romance novels have been written about her.

-You don’t have to be ‘called’ by a deity to worship them.
+You don’t have to be called by a deity to worship them.

 How to Connect With Persephone

-After several years of research and one History degree later, I’ve found that the best way to grow fulfilling relationships with the gods is to do your best to venerate them within their own cultural context.
+One of the best ways to grow fulfilling relationships with the gods, is to venerate them within their own cultural context.

 Honouring the gods of ancient cultures means acknowledging that they knew best about how to honour and petition the gods.

-But increases your chances of success in building a long-term relationship with her.
+Honouring Persephone in the way that she was worshipped for generations, increases your chances of building a long-term relationship with her.

 • The myths aren’t literal.